As a landlord in New York City, you are required to pay tenant water bills.

 AND that you can discourage tenants from running up high water bills?

 AND that it is highly possible you could reduce that last number by as much as 30 percent (with the right measures in place)?
-For the remainder of this article, we'll review X ways to minimize tenant water usage and keep costs down:
+For the remainder of this article, we'll review 5 ways that landlords can minimize tenant water usage on their property and keep costs down:

 1. Community Education

 Lowering tenant water bills begins with community education.
-While it is true your tenants will never care about building water conservation as much as you do, don't assume they won't care at all.
+While your tenants may not care about water conservation as much as a landlord does, don't assume they won't care at all.

 Customize informational packets to your overall building demographic.
 If you're serving lower-income families, consider emphasizing the fact that water usage does indirectly impact the cost of rent.
 Share exactly how much the cost of water has increased in recent years and explain how those costs affect community expenses and amenities.